datamapper/datamapper.github.com/docs/find.markdown

 {% highlight ruby linenos %}
 zoos = Zoo.all(:conditions => { :id => 34 })

+# You can use this syntax to call native storage engine functions
 zoos = Zoo.all(:conditions => [ "id = ?", 34 ])

 # even mix and match